On this page, you’ll learn what Ranorex Agents are, how to install them, and how to configure them.

 Agents normally run minimized to the system tray.
 You can open them from there.

-To configure Agents, click the button in the top-right of the Agent window:
+To configure Agents, click the button in the top-right corner of the Agent window:

 The default name is MyAgent.
 The display name is shown in the title bar of the Agent window and in the remote pad in Ranorex Studio.
 In the above image, we’ve named it Ranorex Agent.